Links of Noltland

 History, tourist information, and nearby accommodation

 The lozenge-shaped stone is carved with eyes, heavy eyebrows, an oblong nose, and hatch marks which may represent clothing.
-Since the discovery of the Westray Wife a further 2 figures have been found, along with beads, tools, and pottery.
+Since the discovery of the Westray Wife, a further two figures have been found, along with beads, tools, and pottery.

 So far it looks like the site was occupied on several occasions, spanning the Neolithic and Bronze Ages.
 The first occupation came from the period 2500-3000 BC when the figurine was made.
 A structure was found dating to about 2000 BC, then in 2009, a large building was unearthed which appears to have been used communally, like a village hall.
 This large building was on a rise overlooking the village below, and was 66 feet wide, with walls almost 10 feet thick.